The Cold War Spurred Arctic Climate Research

 “This expansion didn’t happen just because geophysics is interesting and scientists happened to be interested in it.
 It was driven by military interests,” says Heymann.

-“The melting ice changed the military dynamic in the area and acted as a spur for more research”
+in the area and acted as a spur

 Denmark had ruled Greenland—the world’s largest island—as a colony since 1814; after the war Copenhagen wanted the US military to leave the territory.